ostis-ai/sc-component-manager/CONTRIBUTING.md

 git checkout upstream/main
 ```

 * Use `git rebase` instead of `merge`.
-[More documentation about this command](https://git-scm.com/docs/git-rebase)
-just try to apply your commits (from current branch to commits in specified branch).
-To rebase your branch to main use:
+See [documentation about this command](https://git-scm.com/docs/git-rebase).
+To rebase your branch against main use:

 ```sh
 git checkout <yourbranch>